-Gigya has built quite the amazing suite of tools to allow social sharing and activity on any site.
-This Drupal module integrates as few of them into your site.
+Gigya has built quite an amazing suite of tools to allow social sharing and activity on any site.
+This Drupal module integrates a few of them into your site.
 Notable features are:

 - Share – It would not be Social Media without sharing.
 Gigya does not disappoint